PaddlePaddle/PaddleCloud/doc/design/web.md

 ## Paddle Board

-A web page containing graphs showing the internal status when job is training, metrics like:
+A web page containing graphs showing the internal status when the job is training, metrics like:

-- cost, can be multiple cost graphs
+- cost(can be multiple costs)
 - evaluator output
 - user-defined metric